Audio Fidelity Records

-Audio Fidelity Records, was a record company based in New York City, most active during the 1950s and 1960s.
+Audio Fidelity Records was a record company based in New York City, most active during the 1950s and 1960s.
 They are best known for having produced the first mass-produced American stereophonic long-playing record in November 1957 (although this was not available to the general public until March of the following year).
-The Audio Fidelity label was acquired by 43 North Broadway, LLC, a global rights management company focused on acquiring iconic heritage entertainment-based intellectual property assets including master recordings, music copyrights and songwriter royalties.
+The Audio Fidelity label was acquired by 43 North Broadway, LLC.

 History

 Audio Fidelity, Inc. was founded in 1954.
 A British branch, A-F England, Ltd., was established in 1959.
 Sidney Frey sold the company in 1965 to Herman Gimbel (né Herman Levy; 1913–1978).
 Audio Fidelity Records, Inc., changed its name to Audiofidelity Enterprises, Inc., in May 1971.
 The last known releases under the Audio Fidelity label were circa 1984.
 In 1997, Audio Fidelity Records was purchased out of bankruptcy by Colliers Media Company.
-The Audio Fidelity label was acquired by 43 North Broadway, LLC, a global rights management company focused on acquiring iconic heritage entertainment-based intellectual property assets including master recordings, music copyrights and songwriter royalties.
+The Audio Fidelity label was acquired by 43 North Broadway, LLC.